hunk7/Firethon-Register-Login-AdminLogin-FileSystemPrivacy/README.md

 ### Learning Resources
  Author : Ganesh Bhadra
  License : MIT
- Created for Learning & Practices
+ Created for Fireblaze Technologies pvt Ltd.
  github.com/hunk7

 Firethon - Signup & Login - Php -- You are NOT allowed to re-distribute our template file for any reason on your template sites or template collection sites.